10 Facts You Didn’t Know About the Sports and Rehabilitation Therapy Program at Fremont University

 - Chiropractor – Today, many rehabilitation programs also utilize chiropractors.
 A chiropractor is a healthcare professional who is trained in the manipulation of the spine and manual soft tissue techniques.
 These are used to aid in the recovery of pre-injury performance.
 Many chiropractors are also trained in techniques in exercise and stretching.

-10 Facts You Didn’t Know About the Sports and Rehabilitation Therapy Program at Fremont College
+10 Facts You Didn’t Know About the Sports and Rehabilitation Therapy Program at Fremont University

 1. The Sports and Rehabilitation Therapy program takes just 15 months to complete

 Fremont offers an Associate of Science degree in Sports and Rehabilitation Therapy that takes just 15 months to complete.
 Our accelerated degree program will allow you to earn a degree and begin working in your field in a little over one year.
 Unlike some degree programs, graduates of the Sports Therapy program at Fremont University are equipped with the necessary skills to begin working as a sports therapist right away upon program completion.